 Are you an investor planning to set-up a company in Vietnam?
-In addition to understanding the legalities of establishing a company, understanding tax and accounting regulations is also important.
-Complying with the law not only helps investors reduce legal risks also helps save cost and time.

-Thereby, work efficiency and business profits are maximized.
+In such case, understanding the legalities of establishing a company and understanding the local tax and accounting regulations is a crucial step to success.
+Complying with the Law does not only help investors reduce legal risks but also helps to save time and costs to maximise work efficiency and (hence) company profits.

-Quite a few investors who ignored tax and accounting regulations had to face penalties which could have been avoided.
-Thus, in this article, we shall summarize the most common tax and accounting issues to give a comprehensive view to investors who wish to start a business in Vietnam.
+Quite a few investors who ignored tax and accounting regulations faced penalties which could have been easily avoided.
+Thus, in this article, we shall summarize the most common tax and accounting issues to give a comprehensive picture for investors who wish to start a business in Vietnam.

-Investors should avoid the establishment of a company at the end of the year, especially during the month of December.
+Investors should avoid the establishment of a company at the end of the year, especially during December.
 Based on our observations, most companies established during this time of the year violate the deadline for submitting the fourth quarter and annual financial statements.
 According to regulations, the company established during this time still has to declare and submit periodic reports (monthly/quarterly/yearly) despite less business activity.
-Enterprises that do not comply with these regulations will be imposed with fines depending on the degree of each violation.
-In addition, when the company is established at this time still must pay the license fee for the current year.
+Enterprises that do not comply with these regulations will face fines, which will depend on the circumstances of each violation.
+In addition, when the company is established in December, it still must pay the license fee for the current year.

-The obligation to pay taxes is one of the basic obligations for any company.
-Therefore, every year, Vietnamese companies must pay different taxes and fees.
-For example license fees, corporate income tax on profit, declaring and paying value added tax, etc. Depending on the sector of business, companies in Vietnam may also have to pay taxes such as export tax, import tax, and excise tax.
+The obligation to pay taxes is one of the basic company obligation.
+Therefore, every year, Vietnamese companies must pay different taxes and fees, including:, license fees, corporate income tax on profits, or even declaring and paying value added tax.
+Depending on the sector of business, companies in Vietnam may also have to pay taxes such as export tax, import tax, and excise tax.

-To encourage business investment from foreign investors, the State issued ‘Decree No. 22/2020/ND-CP’ amending and supplementing a number of articles of ‘Decree 139/2016/ND-CP’ effective from 25 February 2020.
-As a result, companies established in 2021 will be exempted from license fees for one year.
+To encourage business investment from foreign investors, the State issued ‘Decree No. 22/2020/ND-CP’ amending and supplementing several articles of ‘Decree 139/2016/ND-CP’ (effective from 25th February, 2020).
+Consequently, companies established in 2021 will be exempted from license fees for one year.

-- Time for submitting license fees declarations: Businesses that are newly established including household businesses turned small and medium-sized enterprises shall submit license fees declarations directly to their tax authorities before January 30 in the following year of business establishment.
+- Time for submitting license fees declarations: Businesses that are newly established including household businesses turned small and medium-sized enterprises shall submit license fees declarations directly to their tax authorities before January 30th of the following business establishment year.

 On a monthly or quarterly basis, the company must submit a declaration, pay value-added tax (if any), and report on the use of invoices even if there is no activity.